inferno-framework/fsh-smart-scheduling-links/README.md

 # SMART Scheduling Links (FSH Edition)
-This repository is an unofficial effort to represent the FHIR [SMART Scheduling Links](https://github.com/smart-on-fhir/smart-scheduling-links/) specification in [FHIR Shorthand](http://build.fhir.org/ig/HL7/fhir-shorthand/index.html).
+This repository is an effort to represent the FHIR [SMART Scheduling Links](https://github.com/smart-on-fhir/smart-scheduling-links/) specification in [FHIR Shorthand](http://build.fhir.org/ig/HL7/fhir-shorthand/index.html) to support automated conformance testing.
 Suggestions and updates are welcome to better match the intent of the SMART Scheduling Links Spec.

 ## License
 Copyright 2021 The MITRE Corporation